-Rental companies typically offer four types of auto insurance for the vehicle you rent:
+Rental companies typically offer four types of auto insurance for their fleet:

-- A collision damage waiver protects you from paying for any damages to the rental car or it if it is stolen
+- Collision damage waiver — This protects you from paying for any damage to the rental car, or if it is stolen.

-- Supplemental liability insurance protects you and any other authorized driver against third-party injury, death, and property damage claims
+- Supplemental liability insurance — This protects you and any other authorized driver against third-party injury, death, and property damage claims.

-- Personal accident insurance covers you and your passengers for any medical expenses resulting from a car accident
+- Personal collision insurance — This covers you and your passengers for any medical expenses resulting from a collision.

-- Personal effects coverage pays for losses, theft, or damage to any personal items you have inside the rental car
+- Personal effects coverage — This pays for losses, theft, or damage to any personal items you have inside the rental car.

 Is it in your best interest to opt-in for all four coverage types?
 Do you need to shell out the extra cash for any of these protections?

-The answer lies in whether you have coverage or not elsewhere already.
+The answer lies in whether you have rental car coverage elsewhere already.
 Many credit cards and auto insurance policies provide coverage for when you rent a car.
 But you need to be sure.
 If you’re not sure, call your credit card issuer and insurance broker or agent to find out ahead of time.
-You don’t want to get into a collision, have no insurance, and be on the hook for thousands of dollars’ worth of damages.
+You don’t want to get into a collision, have no insurance, and be on the hook for thousands of dollars.

-Also, know that if you have an at-fault accident with a rental vehicle, and you are more than 25% at fault for the collision, the accident will count against your driving record, regardless of who pays the damage claim.
+Also, know that if you have an at-fault collision with a rental vehicle, and you are more than 25% at fault for the collision, the collision will count against your driving record, regardless of who pays the damage claim.

-Different credit cards offer different options.
-Rental car insurance is standard on some cards; for others, you may need to pay extra.
+Different credit cards offer different insurance benefits.
+Rental car insurance is standard on some cards; with others, you may need to pay extra for this coverage.
 It’s best to contact your credit card issuer to get the lowdown on your coverage options and limitations.
 For example, collision damage coverage may only apply when renting automobiles from companies approved by your credit card company, and when using your credit card to pay for the rental.
 If you are not paying for rental car coverage through your credit card, you are personally liable for the rental vehicle if you get into a collision.
 See the best Canadian credit cards that include rental car insurance benefits.

-Most Ontario auto insurance companies offer additional coverage for damages to vehicles that you don’t own.
+Most Ontario auto insurance companies offer additional coverage for damage to vehicles that you don’t own.
 Formally known as Ontario Policy Change Form (OPCF) 27 or "Legal Liability for Damage to Non-Owned Automobiles,” this endorsement provides you with coverage for any vehicle you drive but do not own when you pay extra to add it to your car insurance policy.
 That includes rental cars or if you borrow a friend’s car.
-Moreover, OPCF 27 is a more economical option than purchasing a rental company’s collision damage waiver.
+OPCF 27 tends to be a more economical option than purchasing a rental company’s collision damage waiver.